Osemawe of Ondo Kingdom: 19th-century ruler

 The most pivotal figure from this family was Oba Jimosun Akingbohungbe, who ruled as the Osemawe from 1901 to 1925.
 His reign was during the early period of British colonial rule in Nigeria.

-Oba Rufus Adesokeji Aderele (Tewogboye 11), son of Oba Tewogboye 1 ascended the throne after the dethronement Oba Fidipote 11.
-He was an educated Oba, adequately experienced in the system of governance and reigned from 1942-1974.
+Oba Rufus Adesokeji Aderele (Tewogboye II), son of Oba Tewogboye I ascended the throne after the dethronement Oba Fidipote II.
+He was an educated Oba, adequately experienced in the system of governance and reigned from 1942 to 1974.
 He is the father of his royal highness Prince Ademola Olugbade Aderele; who served Nigeria as Ambassador Extraordinary and Plenipotentiary of the Federal Republic of Nigeria on various missions, including representing the Nigerian Government as its first Nigerian High Commissioner to Thailand.